 In anticipation of the potential enactment of this legislation, the Council would begin the analytical process to explore the administrative requirements necessary to implement a fee collection program for charter vessel operators.

 Alternatives

 The Council adopted the following alternatives for analysis in April 2021.
+The Council identified a Preliminary Preferred Alternative (PPA) in October 2021, as represented in bold.

 Alternative 1: No action (Status quo).